TempleEight/temple-docs/TempleEight/docs/guide/structs.md

 Structs may include metadata for specifying which endpoints are generated: [`#enumerable`](enumeration) and [`#omit[...]`](omitting-endpoints).
 They may not include [access control](access-control) metadata (`#readable`/`#writable`): this is all inherited from the parent.
-This means that, if a service is only writable by the creator, only the creator of the service entry may create a struct tied to this service entry.
+This means that, if a service is only writable by the creator, only the creator of the service entry may create a struct tied to this service entity.
 The struct entry is likewise only readable (through the list/read endpoints) if the parent is readable.

 ## Many-to-many relationships